meetkabeershah/meetkabeershah.github.io/_posts/2015-9-18-tring-tracks.md

 title: Track your tring tring
 ---

-If you are moving along with me, I was setting up an [alarming system](http://blogx.nerdspal.com/tracking-trings/) for [nerdspal community](https://nerdspal.com/Account/League) - I called **project tring**
+If you are moving along with me, I was setting up an [alarming system](http://blogx.nerdspal.com/tracking-trings/) for [nerdspal community](https://nerdspal.com/Account/League) - secretly called **project tring**.

 So, the **so awesome news** is that you can start tracking your tringing alarms.
 In other way - the project is succesfully finished.